Teesdale Way Section 13 (Stockton-on-Tees to South Bank)

 Description

-A year after the Stockton & Darlington railway opened in 1825, the friction match was invented by John Walker in Stockon-on-Tees.
-Nowadays it’s a bustling, somewhat impersonal city.
-Buried under the concrete of Castlegate however, are the foundations of Stockton Castle.
-This medieval fortress, which once belonged to the Conyers family, hosted King John but was destroyed after the English Civil War having been a Royalist stronghold.
+A year after the Stockton & Darlington railway opened in 1825, John Walker of Stockon-on-Tees invented the friction match.
+Today Stockton is a busy, sprawling town but beneath the concrete are the foundations of Stockton Castle.
+The medieval fortress that once hosted King John belonged to the Conyers family, a name that crops up often around this part of the Teesdale Way.
+Unfortunately the castle was destroyed after the English Civil War having been a Royalist stronghold.

-Adjacent to the barrage is Portrack Marsh Nature Reserve.
-If you’re looking for wild life along the river, this is the section on which to see it.
-As well as a large variety of water birds it’s quite likely you’ll see common seals or grey seals patrolling up to the barrage.
-At the beginning of the c19th this part of the river comprised a couple of extreme meanders until two ‘cuts’ were made to straighten it up for commerce – the Mandale Cut (1810), 200 metres long, in the vicinity of the barrage, and the Portrack Cut (1831), approximately 1 km long, from the barrage to Newport Bridge.
+Downstream from the barrage is Portrack Marsh Nature Reserve.
+If you’re looking for wildlife along the river, this is a perfect section of the trail on which to see it.
+Apart from the many species of bird you’re quite likely to see common seals or grey seals patrolling up to the barrage.
+At the beginning of the c19th this part of the river comprised a couple of extreme meanders until two cuts were made to improve its commercial potential.
+First came the 200-metre Mandale Cut (1810), made where the barrage is now, followed by the Portrack Cut (1831) – approximately 1 km long – between today’s barrage and the A19 Tees Viaduct.

-Tees Newport Bridge stands by the Billingham Beck (the last significant tributary on the Tees).
-It is of the ‘vertical lift’ type completed in 1934 and was painted red and silver for its 80th anniversary in 2014.
-With no reason for large vessels to navigate any further upstream, the deck is locked permanently in the lowered position.
+Further downstream is the Tees Newport Bridge, erected in 1934 alongside the Billingham Beck, the last significant tributary on the Tees.
+The vertical-lift bridge was painted red and silver for its 80th anniversary in 2014.
+With no reason for large vessels to proceed further upstream, the deck is locked permanently in the lowered position.

-After crossing the bridge, the trail enters Middlesbrough.
-At the beginning of the c19th, the city was little more than a farm; by the end of the 1860s there were about 100 furnaces between Stockton and Middlesbrough with this part of the route being known as the Ironmasters District and the city itself known as Ironopolis.
-It’s all long gone now, with today’s commercial enterprises enclosed in uniform grey boxes.
+On the other side of the river, the trail enters Middlesbrough which, at the beginning of the c19th was little more than a farm.
+By the end of the 1860s there were about 100 furnaces between Stockton and Middlesbrough gaining the latter the epithet ‘Ironopolis’ while that part of trail downstream of the Newport Bridge was known as the ‘Ironmasters’ District.
+It’s all gone now, replaced by the silent grey boxes that frequently characterise today’s commercial enterprises.

-On the northern tip of the meander is Teessaurus Park, on a reclaimed slag heap from the Ironmasters era.
-The first of the huge, fabricated dinosaurs that populate the quiet public space was installed in 1979.
-The park has had its ups and downs but unlike the real-life dinosaurs, it continues to thrive.
+On a reclaimed slag heap dating from the Ironmasters era you’ll find Teessaurus Park.
+The first of the large, steel-fabricated dinosaurs that populate the compact public park was installed in 1979.
+It’s had its ups and downs but, unlike the dinosaurs, avoided extinction and has never looked better.

-After leaving the park, the trail eventually reaches historic Vulcan Street and the distinctive Dock Clock Tower at Middlehaven crossing the last of the multitude of railway lines that once ran to the docks and to the riverside wharves in this area.
-The view of Middlesbrough’s symbolic Transporter Bridge, is framed nicely through the portals of the red-brick remnants of Vulcan Street Wall which once delineated the boundary of the Cleveland Salt Works.
+The area after leaving the park, has seen significant development as the Port of Middlesbrough which extends along the trail, beyond the distinctive Dock Clock Tower, to Middlehaven.
+Here you’ll eventually get an uninterrupted view of Middlesbrough’s symbolic Transporter Bridge, framed nicely through the red-brick portals of the historic Vulcan Street Wall that once delineated the boundary of the Cleveland Salt Works.